"We will continue to fight for recovery," Schwarzenegger said.

 He has shifted toward moderate stances on his proposed budget spending, costly public works bonds, minimum wage-hike support, judicial appointments and aides in an attempt to recapture some of the Democrats and independents he has lost particularly in the Bay Area.

-Highly popular as a former movie star, Schwarzenegger ousted former Gov. Gray Davis in 2003 as a
+Highly popular as a former movie star, Schwarzenegger ousted former Gov. Gray Davis in 2003 as a maverick reformer with centrist appeal, then last year launched an unsuccessful and bruising special election to enact a partisan agenda.

 "He's moved (back) toward the center because he knows you don't win an election as a Republican in California without independents," said Henry Brady, director of UC Berkeley's Survey Research Center.
 "It's a move in the right direction."